Getting Started with Codex¶

 - Click the Login button at the top right of the page.

-- Provide your Email address and Password in the fields.
+- Provide your Email address and the temporary Password you received from your welcome email in the fields.

-- Toggle the Keep me logged in button to keep yourself logged in for your next session.
+- Optionally, you can toggle the Keep me logged in button to keep yourself logged in for your next session.

 - Click the LOGIN button.

 - Check your email for a link to verify your account.
 Click the Verify Email link in the message.

 - Click RETURN HOME on the verification success page.

 - Provide your Full name and click the checkbox after reviewing the Terms and Conditions and Data Usage Policy to finish setting up your profile.

 To reset the password for your Codex account: